platform9/fluentd-operator/README.md

 ```
 If you are curious, deploy.sh creates prerequesite namespaces and applies yaml manifests under deploy/ directory.
 #### Example Usage With Object Store ####
+Samples for all the datastores are stored in examples directory.

-This example shows how to forward logs to an object storage.
+The below example shows how to forward logs to an object storage.
 We will be using S3.
 1. Deploy random logger as kubernetes deployment
 ```bash
 kubectl apply -f docs/getting-started/user-guides/random-logger.yaml